Automated Mobility in Mixed Traffic

 Speaker’s Bio:

 Hai L. Vu is a Professor of Intelligent Transport Systems (ITS) and Deputy Dean (Research) in the Faculty of Engineering at Monash University, Australia.
-He has published over 250 scientific journals and conference papers, and is a recipient of the 2012 Australian Research Council (ARC) Future Fellowship and the Victoria Fellowship Award for his research and leadership in ITS.
-His research interests include modelling and design of complex networks, stochastic optimization and control with applications to connected autonomous vehicles, transport network planning, and mobility management.
+He has published over 250 scientific papers in journals and conferences, and is a recipient of the 2012 Australian Research Council (ARC) Future Fellowship and the Victoria Fellowship Award for his research and leadership in ITS.
+His research interests include modelling and design of complex networks, stochastic optimization, and control with applications to connected autonomous vehicles, transport network planning, and mobility management.

 Driving Behavior and Risk Prediction for Mixed Human-Machine Autonomy towards Harmonious Roadsharing